Event

 ATTEND MMA25

-Join us at MMA25 in Niš, Serbia to connect with the brightest minds in magnetics, explore the future of materials and applications, and experience the opportunities of Eastern Europe.
+Join us at MMA25 in Kochel, Germany to connect with the brightest minds in magnetics, and explore the future of materials and applications.

 REGISTER NOW